The Tilly was a typical British wartime improvisation in the face of adversity. The

 strength to strength with members all over Europe and also as far afield as Australia.

-With Mike Winter recently stepping down, his place has been taken by Mike Shackleton.
+The late Mike Winter stepped down in 2004 ans his place was taken by Mike Shackleton.

 John and Mike are always keen to hear from fellow owners and their contactdetails